PotatoAim11518/catsy/Catsy.wiki/User-Stories.md

 ### Search

-* As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
+* As a logged in or logged out user, I want to be able to search for an individual cat or by category(breed, age, size, gender).
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
+  * When I'm on any page:
-    * I can click "Delete" to permanently delete a FauxTweet I have posted.
+    * When I click on the search bar and start typing a string to search I am presented with a list of possible matches.
+      * So that I can narrow down my what I'm searching for.
+    * When I decide what I want to search for, I can click on an option from the list, hit enter, or click the search button.
+      * So that I can see a new page populated with the results based on the search.
+    * When I enter nothing in the search bar, I am presented with a list of random cats, recent adoptions, or redirect to main page.
-      * So that when I realize I shouldn't have publicly said something, I can easily remove it.
+      * So that I can begin exploring cats up for adoption.
+    * When I enter a string with no matches, I am presented with a new page that has a message informing of a failed search and to try a new search.
+      * So that I know what to do next.